CrimsonDreamers/CSCI-S-71-Project---CommuShare/README.md

 - Daily Scrum: You have conducted multiple Daily Scrums.
 You document evidence of at least one daily scrum in your README.
 / 1 pts
   - We've conducted daily scrum every day.
 [Evidence of the July 6th daily scrum.](https://github.com/CrimsonDreamers/CSCI-S-71-Project---CommuShare/blob/main/meta_assets/daily%20scrum%20july%206.jpg)
+  - The team had a conversation on how we can improve for the next day.
 - In your daily scrums, you discussed: as a group of Developers, what did you do in the last 24 hours that helped you meet the Sprint Goal?
 In your README, document which team members did which activities.
 (1 point for each team member's response, up to a maximum of 5 points)
 / 5 pts
   - For July 6th daily scrum: